joyceeexinyiwang/joyceeexinyiwang.github.io/index.md

 I am an adisciplinary researcher and maker interested in media, culture, and computational methods.

 I anchor my work in people.
-Using technology, research, and artistic expression, I aspire to create meaningful gatherings where we learn to better understand each others' stories while challenging each others' storytelling.
+Using technology, research, and artistic expression, I aspire to create meaningful gatherings where we learn to better understand each other's stories while challenging each other's storytelling.

 Currently, I am studying computer science and drama at Carnegie Mellon University.